laravel/docs/collections.md

 <a name="method-containsoneitem"></a>
 #### `containsOneItem()` {.collection-method}

-The `containsOneItem` method determines whether the collection contains only one single item.
+The `containsOneItem` method determines whether the collection contains a single item:

     collect([])->containsOneItem();